Derandomizing Isolation In Catalytic Logspace: with oracle

 \section{$\CL$ with $\NP$ oracle}

 In this section, we explore catalytic logspace computation augmented with an $\NP$ oracle.
-We first observe that the containment $\CL\subseteq\ZPP$ relativizes.
-The proof is essentially the same as that of the containment $\CL\subseteq\ZPP$ \cite{BCKLS14}.
+We first observe that the containment $\CL\subseteq\ZPP$ relativizes (we note that this is mentioned without proof in \cite{CGMPS}.
+The proof is, in essence, very similar to that of the containment $\CL\subseteq\ZPP$ \cite{BCKLS14}.

 \begin{lemma} For any oracle $A\subseteq \Sigma^*$, we have that $\CL^A\subseteq \ZPP^A$. \end{lemma}

 \begin{proof} Let \(M\) be a deterministic $\CL$ oracle machine with oracle access to $A$.
 Consider an input \(x\) of length \(n\), and let \(p(n)\) be the polynomial bound on the size of the catalytic tape of \(M\).
 For each initial catalytic string \(\tau\in\{0,1\}^{p(n)}\) write \(M(x,\tau)^A\) for the computation of \(M^A\) on input \(x\) with auxiliary start-string \(\tau\).
 By definition, \(M(x,\tau)\) begins in the configuration \((\mathrm{start},\tau)\) and halts in \((\mathrm{acc},\tau)\) or \((\mathrm{rej},\tau)\); in particular the auxiliary tape is restored to \(\tau\) on termination.
 Let \(\ell(\tau)\) denote the number of steps of the run \(M(x,\tau)^A\).